ChacunGu/NLP_Gender_Profiling/README.md

 ## Usage

-From the activated virtual environement, you can access the Jupyter Notebook:
+From the activated virtual environment, you can access the Jupyter Notebook:
 ```
 jupyter notebook
 ```